How Arity refines its crash detection algorithms

 As Arity continues to grow and expand our core capabilities, we are consistently fine-tuning our technology.
-Our philosophy of continuous improvement is exemplified by the technology team that maintains and refines Arity’s mobile phone-based collision detection algorithm.
-Arity compiles customer labels for tens of thousands of detected collisions per year and we actively use this information to tweak the collision algorithm to optimize performance.
-It has been quite a journey to get to where we are today and we are proud to have been and continue to be a part of the process.
+Our philosophy of continuous improvement is exemplified by our technology team.
+They maintain and refine Arity’s mobile phone-based crash detection algorithm.
+Arity compiles customer labels for tens of thousands of detected collisions per year, and we actively use this information to tweak the collision algorithm to optimize performance.
+It has been quite a journey to get to where we are today.

 To increase the volume of our roller coaster data set and gain additional context about the physics of the problem, we decided it was best to develop some first-hand experience.
 Luckily, we had no problem finding willing Arity volunteers.
 We narrowed down the large pool of enthusiastic volunteers to a group of data scientists and data engineers who were willing to take on the twists and turns of this unique field assignment.

 We laid out a detailed plan of tests to be conducted at Six Flags in Gurnee, Illinois (in fact, we used integer programming to optimize an NP-hard scheduling problem, but that’s another blog post).
 In parallel, Arity’s data science team worked very closely with our mobile engineering team to develop special builds for the Arity SDK for the testing team’s test phones.
 Ahead of the big day, we trained our team of volunteers to manually start their trip in data collection mode, verify successful data collection, among many other things.